 It became very messy very quickly.

-Marge kicked Homer out of the house, and Homer retaliated by cutting Marge and the kids off financially, then Marge withheld the kids.
+Marge kicked Homer out of the house, and he retaliated by cutting her and the kids off financially, then Marge withheld the kids.

 Neither of them sought legal advice.